Skip advert

 Where can I find InstaVolt chargers?

 Most of InstaVolt's chargers were in England at first, but there are now a number of them in key locations across Wales and Scotland, too.
-InstaVolt has recently announced expansion plans for Portugal, Spain and Iceland, and had also promised sites in Ireland before the end of 2022 – although this hasn’t yet been actioned.
+InstaVolt has recently announced expansion plans for Portugal, Spain and Iceland, and had also promised sites in Ireland before the end of 2022.
+As of April 2024, however, the closest the company has come to this goal is a single charging station in Northern Ireland and no progress so far into mainland Europe.

 Advertisement - Article continues below